-- 1) Add courses that align with the direction of tourism management development, such as adding content to courses on digital tourism for changes in technology and Information, courses on being a social business entrepreneur in the tourism industry, etc. - 2) Cancel some courses because they were not congruent with the current tourism management direction, such as the Regional Studies for Tourist Attraction Management course and the Service Organization Competency Management course. - 3) Improve the details and description of the tourism management research methodology course. - 4) Improve the eligibility criteria for student admissions, education, and graduation criteria to align with the 2022 graduate program standards and announcements of the Graduate Studies Department of Maejo University that have been improved.
+- 1) Add courses that align with the direction of tourism management development, such as agricultural and herbal tourism management, tourism management based on food experiences from local wisdom, and risk and crisis management for tourism and hospitality. - 2) Cancel some courses because they are incompatible with the current tourism management direction, such as global strategic management, developing human resource capabilities for service work, and tourism project evaluation. - 3) Improve the details and course description of the strategic management theory for advanced tourism management. - 4) Improve the eligibility criteria for student admissions, education, and graduation to align with the 2022 graduate program standards and announcements of the Graduate Studies Department of Maejo University that have been improved.

-Self-Assessment 1 2 3 4 5 6 7 Req8.1: The pass rate, dropout rate, and average time to graduate are shown to be established, monitored, and benchmarked for improvement.
-Req8.2: Employability and self-employment, entrepreneurship, and advancement to further studies are shown to be established, monitored, and benchmarked for improvement.
-Req8.3: Research and creative work output and activities carried out by the academic staff and students are shown to be established, monitored, and benchmarked for improvement.
-Req8.4: Data are provided to show the achievement of the program outcomes, which are established and monitored.
-Req8.5: Satisfaction levels of the various stakeholders are shown to be established, monitored, and benchmarked for improvement.
+Self-Assessment 1 2 3 4 5 6 7

+Req8.1: The pass rate, dropout rate, and average time to graduate are shown to be established, monitored,

+and benchmarked for improvement.

+Req8.2: Employability and self-employment,

+entrepreneurship, and advancement to further studies

+are shown to be established, monitored, and benchmarked for improvement.
+Req8.3: Research and creative work output and \checkmark activities carried out by the academic staff and students are shown to be established, monitored, and benchmarked for improvement.
+Req8.4: Data are provided to show directly the \checkmark achievement of the program outcomes, which are established and monitored.
+Req8.5: Satisfaction levels of the various \checkmark stakeholders are shown to be established, monitored, and benchmarked for improvement.